debug-ito/wild-bind/wild-bind/README.md

 # wild-bind

-WildBind core module.
+WildBind is a dynamic and programmable key binding framework.
 See https://github.com/debug-ito/wild-bind for WildBind in general.

 ## Architecture and Terminology